 1976 Crashed high in the Bavarian Alps after being caught in a storm.
 The balloon was repaired overnight for a show the next day.

 1976 Made my first night flight, in Germany

 1976 Produced my first balloon basket, followed by 4 more in the next few years.

 1977 Bought Bert, a Cameron Viva 56, which I then flew with my own homebuilt basket and burner.
 (Photo taken in France, June 2011)

 1977 My first burner produced, followed by 5 more in the next few years.

 1977 Completed 300 P1 hours in balloons.
 Used an inflation fan for the first time.

 1977 World Championships, I was 8th, the highest place UK pilot.

-1978 to 1983 Chairman of the BBAC Technical committee, responsible to CAA for all certifications (new types, new issues, and C of A renewals) on all UK balloons.
-During this period I persuaded CAA to issue a non expiring C of A subject to annual inspection instead of a £60 annual C of A. Over the next 30 years this saved balloonists a total some £1 million in fees.
-I then pointed out to CAA we would incur costs for the annual inspection so to compensate CAA quadrupled BBAC 'take' on new issue Cs of A. This increased BBAC income by around £40,000 per year, and over the 30 years, by a total of again, around £1 million.
+1978 to 1983 Chairman of the BBAC Technical committee, (voluntary, i.e. unpaid), responsible to CAA for all certifications (new types, new issues, and C of A renewals) on all UK balloons.
+During this period I persuaded CAA to issue a non expiring C of A subject to annual inspection instead of a £60 annual C of A. Over the next 30 years or so this saved balloonists a total some £1 million in fees.
+I then pointed out to CAA we would incur costs for the annual inspection so to compensate CAA quadrupled BBAC rebate on new issue Cs of A. This increased BBAC income by around £40,000 per year, and over the 30 years, by a total of again, around £1 million.

 1978 Won The Irish Championships for a second time.